bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Software Development & APIs:**

+**SchemaSpy** is a database metadata analyzer.
+It helps your database administrators and developers visualize, navigate and understand your data model.
+With an easy-to-use HTML-based report, traversing the entity-relationship diagram has never been simpler: https://github.com/schemaspy/schemaspy

 TheSVG.
 5,880+ brand SVG icons for developers.
 Tree-shakeable, typed, open source. npm i thesvg: https://github.com/glincker/thesvg